cdktf/cdktf-provider-googlebeta/docs/googleComputeRouterPeer.java.md

 Enable IPv6 traffic over BGP Peer.
 If not specified, it is disabled by default.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.38.0/docs/resources/google_compute_router_peer#enable_ipv6 GoogleComputeRouterPeer#enable_ipv6}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.39.0/docs/resources/google_compute_router_peer#enable_ipv6 GoogleComputeRouterPeer#enable_ipv6}

+---

+##### `exportPolicies`<sup>Optional</sup> <a name="exportPolicies" id="@cdktf/provider-google-beta.googleComputeRouterPeer.GoogleComputeRouterPeer.Initializer.parameter.exportPolicies"></a>

+- *Type:* java.util.List<java.lang.String>

+routers.list of export policies applied to this peer, in the order they must be evaluated.
+The name must correspond to an existing policy that has ROUTE_POLICY_TYPE_EXPORT type.

+Note that Route Policies are currently available in preview.
+Please use Beta API to use Route Policies.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.39.0/docs/resources/google_compute_router_peer#export_policies GoogleComputeRouterPeer#export_policies}

 ---